Skip to Content

 Things To Do Near Horseshoe

-Walk to Ellis Island: Located a leisurely 7-10 minute walk behind Horseshoe on E. Flamingo, Ellis Island’s Casino is among our favorite things to do near Horseshoe.
+Walk to Ellis Island: Located a leisurely 10-minute walk behind Horseshoe on E. Flamingo, Ellis Island’s Casino has recently been expanded, modernized, and offers value (lower minimums & better rules) compared to the Strip.

 If Karaoke is your thing, stick around into the night to sing, or to watch people shine/make a fool of themselves.

-Hit a Dive Bar: If you like cheap beer and bar-top video poker in a dive beer setting, you’ll love Stage Door Casino which is right behind Cromwell, steps from Horseshoe.
+Hit a Dive Bar: If you like cheap beer and bar-top video poker in a dive bar setting, you’ll love Stage Door Casino, which is right behind Cromwell, steps from Horseshoe.

 It’s rough around the edges and lacks the luster of bars on the Strip, but that’s why I love it.